Frank Tate (boxer)

-Frank Tate (born August 27, 1964, in Detroit, Michigan) is a former American professional boxer.
+Frank Tate (born August 27, 1964) is an American former professional boxer.

 Amateur career

 Tate was the 1983 National Golden Gloves light middleweight champion.
 Tate was training at the Kronk Gym.
 He also won the light middleweight gold medal at the 1984 Summer Olympics even though he had standing eight-counts administered to him twice in the second round of the gold medal bout against Canadian fighter Shawn O'Sullivan.